Israel battles Hamas militants as country's death toll from mass incursion reaches 600

 The high death toll, multiple captives and slow response to the onslaught pointed to a major intelligence failure and undermined the long-held perception that Israel has eyes and ears everywhere in the small, densely populated territory it has controlled for decades.

 Israeli Prime Minister Benjamin Netanyahu said the country was at war and would exact a heavy price from its enemies.
-His Security Cabinet officially declared the country at war in an announcement on Sunday, saying the decision formally authorizes “the taking of significant military steps," without elaborating.
-Hamas leaders have said they are prepared for any further escalation.
+His Security Cabinet officially declared the country at war in an announcement on Sunday, saying the decision formally authorizes “the taking of significant military steps."

+The implications of the announcement were not immediately clear.
+Israel has carried out major military campaigns over the past four decades in Lebanon and Gaza that it portrayed as wars, but without a formal declaration.

+Yohanan Plesner, the head of the Israel Democracy Institute, a local think tank, said the decision is largely symbolic, but "demonstrates that the government thinks we are entering a more lengthy, intense and significant period of war.”

 A major question now was whether Israel will launch a ground assault into Gaza, a move that in the past has brought intensified casualties.
 Netanyahu vowed that Hamas “will pay an unprecedented price.”
 But, he warned, “This war will take time.
 It will be difficult.”